Brexit – advice and support for staff

 How does the referendum result affect our students and prospective students from the EU?

 The Scottish Government has given a welcome assurance that all current EU students, those matriculating in 2017 and those commencing their studies in Scotland in 2018 will continue to have their tuition fees paid by the Scottish Government for the duration of their courses.

 Will the UK continue to participate in the Erasmus programme?

 There is no immediate change to the UK’s participation in the Erasmus+ programme following the EU referendum result and the UK National Agency will continue to manage and deliver the programme across the UK.
 All participants and beneficiaries should continue with their Erasmus+ funded activities and preparation for the published application deadlines in 2016 and 2017.

-The UK Government has now confirmed to the British Council that it will underwrite payments for Erasmus+ contracts that are signed while the UK is still a member state, even if payments continue beyond the point of the UK’s EU exit date.
-This, together with the fact that the UK will be able to apply for funding as normal during the two year negotiation period, means that our 2018-2019 participation should now be secured.
+The UK Government has confirmed to the British Council that it will underwrite payments for Erasmus+ contracts that are signed while the UK is still a member state, even if payments continue beyond the point of the UK’s EU exit date.
+This, together with the fact that the UK will be able to apply for funding as normal during the two-year negotiation period, means that our 2018 to 2019 participation should now be secured.

 Links and useful resources